 He has performed concertos with the London Symphony Orchestra, the London Mozart Players and the English Chamber Orchestra and has given recitals at the Wigmore Hall and the Purcell Room.
 He is the artistic director of FitzFest – a community chamber music festival based in Fitzrovia, Central London.
 As an actor his credits include the title role in The Picture of Dorian Gray (Vienna’s English Theatre) Fedotik in The Three Sisters (West End) and Adrian Green in Casualty (BBC TV).
 He has run the London Marathon twice, in aid of Barnado’s, and has a cat called Tolstoy.

-As a busy freelance musician, Matthew is a member of the Irish Chamber orchestra and has been invited to play with other orchestras including the the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the Ulster Orchestra, English National Opera Orchestra, the London Philharmonic Orchestra, the City of London Sinfonia and the Bournemouth Symphony Orchestra.
+As a busy freelance musician, Matthew is a member of the Irish Chamber orchestra and has been invited to play with other orchestras including the Philharmonia Orchestra, the Royal Philharmonic Orchestra, the Ulster Orchestra, English National Opera Orchestra, the London Philharmonic Orchestra, the City of London Sinfonia, the Bournemouth Symphony Orchestra and the London Symphony Orchestra.

-He has also worked extensively in the theatre playing for current London productions of Wicked and Les Miserables, and in other West End shows including Cats, Ragtime, The Woman in White, Oliver, My Fair Lady and Jospeh.
-In the world of commercial music Matthew has played for numerous film scores including Harry Potter, Twilight, Lord of the Rings, Tron, Arthur Christmas, and Interstellar.
+He has also worked extensively in the theatre playing for current London productions of Wicked and Les Miserables, and in other West End shows including Cats, Ragtime, The Woman in White, Oliver, My Fair Lady and Joseph.
+In the world of commercial music, Matthew has played for numerous film scores including Harry Potter, Twilight, Lord of the Rings, Tron, Arthur Christmas, and Interstellar.

 Matthew has taught at the Royal Academy of Music, the Guildhall School of Music and Drama and the Royal College of Music.
 Matthew is currently a visiting consultant at Wells Cathedral School and is the oboe specialist at Brighton College.